TravisWheelerLab/DIPLOMAT/docs/source/advanced_usage.rst

  - Frontends: These are plugins that grab frames from another tracking software and pipe them into the predictor the user has selected.
    Currently, there is two for `DeepLabCut <https://github.com/DeepLabCut/DeepLabCut>`_ and `SLEAP <https://sleap.ai/>`_.

-To get information about predictors, one can use the commands of diplomat predictors:
+To get information about predictors, one can use the commands of the ``diplomat predictors`` sub-command space:

 .. code-block:: sh